Europeans ready new Greece talks as markets seesaw

 Papandreou has also called a meeting with his cabinet three hours ahead of those talks, a statement from his office added.

 On Tuesday, he held talks with Finance Minister Evangelos Venizelos and other senior officials, the ANA news agency reported.

 Earlier, Merkel sought to soothe traders' fears over Greece, saying everything would be done to avoid an "uncontrolled insolvency" and stressing that the eurozone would remain intact.

 But her efforts to reduce market volatility were undermined by rumours -- later denied -- that Berlin and Paris were about to issue new proposals on Greece.

 Merkel's comments followed a stern warning from Obama that the global economy was unlikely to recover until the eurozone debt crisis was contained.

 In a roundtable interview with journalists, Obama said: "We will continue to see weaknesses in the world economy, I think, so long as this issue is not resolved."

-The US president added that it would be a "significant topic" for the next G20 meeting in France and that while Washington was "deeply engaged" with EU countries on tackling the crisis, ultimately it was up to Europe to solve it.
+The US president added that it would be a "significant topic" for the next G20 meeting in France.

 "Greece is obviously the biggest immediate problem.
 And they're taking some steps to slow the crisis but not solve the crisis," Obama said.